EndPointCorp/end-point-blog/2021/08/converting-to-hugo.md

 Middleman had a nice development server, but due to some server-side rewrites, we couldn't use it.
 Instead, we got around the build times by writing a simple Ruby script to generate an HTML preview, letting our blog authors see what their post would look like, more or less.
 This worked okay, but was not 100% accurate and made copy-editing and formatting slower than it needed to be for us "Keepers of the Blog".

 We started hiding most of the blog from Middleman while building to save time, but build times were still 40 seconds or more.
-With our patience for long build times waning, as well as Middleman losing most of its support, we decided to get in the market for a new generator.
+With our patience for long build times waning, as well as Middleman losing most of its support, we decided to get in the market for a new site generator.

 ### Shopping around

 Before we (🚨 spoiler alert 🚨) settled on Hugo, we tried using [Zola](https://www.getzola.org/), a site generator written in Rust and boasting tiny build times.
-Zola is a small project, and would have worked fairly well, but with a few caveats.
+Zola is a small project, and would have worked fairly well, but it had several downsides.

 - Initial build times were very promising, but slowed down more than expected after adding our 1500+ blog posts.
 We still ended up with very respectable build times; less than 15 seconds.
 - As far as I could tell, Zola would have required an `_index.md` file in every section and subsection, to hold section settings or to make it a transparent section, passing its files to the parent section.
 I didn't like the sound of having a couple hundred extra markdown files for every blog year and month.